 - Instant full light (no warm-up time)

 - Silent lighting that doesn’t attract insects

-The cost of LED lamps was their biggest issue for a long time.
+The cost of LEDs for homes or businesses was their biggest issue for a long time.
 Not anymore.
-You can pick up an LED light bulb for just a few pounds, and replace old halogen bulbs without sacrificing your home’s warm and cosy lighting.
+You can pick up a low energy LED light bulb for just a few pounds, and replace old halogen energy saving bulbs without sacrificing your home’s warm and cosy lighting.
 If you’re still not sure why you should do that, our article on why you should make the switch to LED goes into more detail.